 The elk even invade the town of Estes Park.
 We came across this small herd grazing along the golf course.
 It was a little unnerving trying to navigate the walking path in route to a nearby nature preserve.
 And did I mention we had two small dogs in tow, who thankfully watched in amazement without one growl or bark.
 We gingerly edged by the group without incident, even though signs warn they can be aggressive if approached too closely and that they “DO NOT TOLERATE DOGS”.
 I did watch this male charge a fast passing bicyclist.
 That certainly got our attention and we quickly moved on.

 We stayed at a cabin complex, Sunnyside Knoll, just a few miles from the park entrance and enjoyed three days of nature watching, relaxation and scenery.
 The cabin was nestled up against an impressive rock outcropping called Marmot Ridge.
 Nestled in the pines, it seemed like the perfect mountain retreat.

 I’ll leave you with this shot of Morraine Park in Fall.

-Simple Posole…It’s What’s for Elk Watching in Rocky Mountain National Park.
+Posole with Pork …It’s What’s for Elk Watching in Rocky Mountain National Park.